Looking for authors like Frederick Forsyth? Check out our guide, where we round up the top political thriller and espionage authors.

 9. Jack Higgins

-Jack Higgens (the pen name used by Henry Patterson) wrote thriller and espionage novels, including the multi-million copy-selling The Eagle Has Landed, which was adapted into a hugely successful movie in 1976.
-Higgens’ eighty-five novels have been translated into fifty-five languages and sold over 250 million copies.
+Jack Higgins (the pen name used by Henry Patterson) wrote thriller and espionage novels, including the multi-million copy-selling The Eagle Has Landed, which was adapted into a hugely successful movie in 1976.
+Higgins’ eighty-five novels have been translated into fifty-five languages and sold over 250 million copies.
 Before becoming a full-time writer, Higgins was a teacher and lectured in social psychology and criminology before moving to Leeds Polytechnic, where he taught liberal studies.
-You can also check out our list of authors like Ottessa Moshfegh).

 “Well, let’s put it this way, you’ll be a major by nightfall or dead.”